-During this 10-week online workshop, which meets Tuesday evenings from October 1-December 13, participants will create their own original typefaces as they gain an understanding of the methodologies and software used to produce high-quality digital type.
+This 10-week course, meeting on Wednesday evenings, is an introduction to the techniques and processes used in professional type design.
+Students will create their own original typefaces as they gain an understanding of the methodologies and software used to produce high-quality digital type.

-The primary goal of this workshop is to show participants how to systematically think about type and successfully structure the type design process.
-We will focus on techniques and best practices for designing and spacing type, explore the conceptual foundations of type design, including proofing and testing work, and learn about the structure of type families.
-Participants will work in Glyphs App throughout the week and upload homework before each workshop for review.
-During meeting times, participants will learn various lessons about type, practice sketching, and get feedback on their type projects.
+The primary goal of this course is to show how to think about type systematically and successfully structure the type design process.
+The course will focus on techniques and best practices for designing and spacing type, but will also introduce students to the conceptual foundations of type design, proofing and testing your work, and the structure of type families.
+Students will work in Glyphs App throughout the week and upload homework before the class for review.
+During class we will cover various lessons about type, practice sketching, and get feedback on your type projects.

 A free temporary license for Glyphs App will be made available to all participants.
-The class is capped at fifteen students to allow for ample one-on-one instruction.
+The class is capped at fifteen students to allow for more one-on-one instruction.

 - Adobe InDesign and Photoshop

 - Canson XL Marker Paper

 - Pentel Jumbo Correction Pen (white-out)

 - Fine point and chisel tip markers for sketching

 Diversity and Equity are important to all of us at Letterform Archive, and we are committed to increasing opportunities for underrepresented groups within the type and design communities.